scramjetorg/platform-samples/typescript/discord-read/README.md

 # Discord Read

 Read messages from Discord channel and write to topic.
+This Sequence is a topic provider, it writes data under a topic name `messages-slack-inbound` in `"application/x-ndjson"` content type.

 [Discord Documentation](https://discord.js.org/#/docs/discord.js/stable/general/welcome)